-A copy of this plan shall be published on the OCM BOCES website and/or kept in the office of the District Superintendent, Deputy Superintendent, Assistant Superintendent for Administration, Assistant Superintendent for Student Services, Assistant Superintendent for Instructional Support Services, Director of Facilities, Building Administrators, Coordinator of Health and Safety and Site Nurses.
+This plan shall be reviewed by the District-Wide Safety Committee prior to the 30 day public comment review period.
+Then, once it's approved by the BOE, it will be published on the OCM BOCES website and kept in the offices of the District Superintendent, Deputy Superintendent, Assistant Superintendent for Administration, Assistant Superintendent for Student Services, Assistant Superintendent for Instructional Support Services, Director of Facilities, Building Administrators, Coordinator of Health and Safety and the School Nurses.